What You Need to Know About Using Fireworks in Ankeny

 - Residents are asked to be courteous to their neighbors and to use good judgment when igniting fireworks.

-- To report the illegal use of fireworks contact the Polk County Dispatch non-emergency phone 515-286-3333 option 5, this phone is answered 24 hours a day.
+- To report the illegal use of fireworks contact the Polk County Dispatch non-emergency phone at 515-286-3333 option 5.
+This phone is answered 24 hours a day.

 Fireworks Safety Tips

 - While fireworks are legal on July 4, they are dangerous and can cause injury if they're not used properly.
 The Ankeny Fire Department offers the following tips to celebrate safely:

 - Always have an adult supervise fireworks activities, especially with sparklers.

 - Throw away used sparklers in a metal bucket of water so kids don't step on them with bare feet and so they don't get picked up by a lawn mower and become flying objects.